 - Physical disability,

 - Anything else that prevents or affects bodily or mental functions,

 - A perceived past or future disability.

-Even if you don’t actually suffer from a disability, it is illegal for someone to discriminate against you because they think you have a disability.
+pop over to these guys Even if you don’t actually suffer from a disability, it is illegal for someone to discriminate against you because they think you have a disability.
 However, simple illness may not always count as a “disability” the law protects.
 If you have a cold or a stomach virus, your boss may be able to take disciplinary measures if you don’t come to work.

-The Law Against Discrimination prevents “discrimination,” but what does that include?
+what to say for online dating profile The Law Against Discrimination prevents “discrimination,” but what does that include?
 In general, it is illegal to use a factor like your disability in making employment decisions.
 For example, it is illegal for an employer to pass you up for a promotion because they think the work might be too hard for you with your disability, or for an employer to fire you because they think you have AIDS or HIV.
 Any of the following employment decisions are illegal if your employer uses your disability (or perceived disability) as a factor in making the decision:

 - Failing to hire you,

 - Wrongful termination,

 - Mocking or bullying in the workplace, etc.